ahmetozlu/arlo_traffic_analysis/README.md

 If you have an image of background alone, like image of the room without visitors, image of the road without vehicles etc, it is an easy job.
 Just subtract the new image from the background.
 You get the foreground objects alone.
 But in most of the cases, you may not have such an image, so we need to extract the background from whatever images we have.
 It become more complicated when there is shadow of the vehicles.
 Since shadow is also moving, simple subtraction will mark that also as foreground.
 It complicates things.

 Several algorithms were introduced for this purpose.
 OpenCV has implemented three such algorithms which is very easy to use.
-We will see them one-by-one.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22610163/39543256-5f8bfc6e-4e53-11e8-8fd6-fcf718c87d3f.gif">